campsd/academic-kickstart/content/talk/SIAMALA18/index.md

   postcode: ''
   country: Hong Kong

-summary: Abstract and slides for SIAM-ALA 2018 presentation.
+summary: Talk on the rational QZ algorithm presented SIAM-ALA 2018 meeting.
 abstract: "The multishift $QZ$ method by Moler & Stewart implicitly applies subspace iteration driven by a polynomial.
 We have generalized this to the $RQZ$ method, operating on two Hessenberg matrices, and employing subspace iteration driven by a rational function.
 This is done implicitly without computing matrix inverses.
 In this talk we introduce the $RQZ$ method and explore some possibilities to utilize pole selection as an additional degree of freedom."